Hard Work and Liberty

 Norm Novitsky and the In Search of Liberty Team

-Thank you for taking the time to be a part of our journey as we continue to work toward enlightening and helping Americans with this highly entertaining, informative movie for people from all walks of life on the importance of the US Constitution, and what it means for our freedom, our way of life and our continued prosperity.
-Support and learn more about our film In Search of Liberty.
-See our Executive Producer and Founder’s IMDB profile here!
+Thank you for taking the time to be a part of our journey as we continue to work toward enlightening and helping Americans with this highly entertaining, informative movie for people from all walks of life on the importance of our US Constitution, and what it means for our freedom, our way of life and our continued prosperity.
+Learn more about our film In Search of Liberty.